 When springtime rolls around, those of us who raise chickens often find ourselves with a glut of fresh eggs.
 It’s a good problem to have, certainly, plentiful food produced right on site.
 But when there are lots of eggs, we need recipes that use up lots of eggs.
 This recipe does the trick!
 (You can use duck eggs, too.
 Because duck eggs are larger than those of chickens, use eight rather than a whole dozen for this recipe.

-At this point you can pop it in the oven for about 45 minutes or cover and store the pre-made casserole in the fridge until you’re ready to cook.
+Add a layer of cheese, and pop it in the oven for about 45 minutes.
+You can also cover and store the pre-made casserole in the fridge until you’re ready to cook.

 Variations on this overnight egg casserole are almost endless.
 Use crumbled and browned breakfast sausage instead of bacon.
 Swap cheddar cheese for the mozzarella.
 Stir in some chopped fresh or sun-dried tomatoes.